dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

 Based on this *heketi* will be available on this URL:
 <http://heketi-container-native-storage.cloudapps.example.com>

-&#x3009;You may verify this with a trivial health check:
+&#8680; You may verify this with a trivial health check:

     curl http://heketi-container-native-storage.cloudapps.example.com/hello